biolab/orange3-text/doc/widgets/topicmodelling.rst

 Example
 -------

 In the first example, we present a simple use of the **Topic Modelling** widget.
-First we load *bookexcerpts.tab* data set and use :doc:`Preprocess Text <preprocesstext>` to tokenize by words only.
+First we load *book-excerpts.tab* data set and use :doc:`Preprocess Text <preprocesstext>` to tokenize by words only.
 Then we connect **Preprocess Text** to **Topic Modelling**, where we use a simple *Latent Semantic Indexing* to find 10 topics in the text.

 .. figure:: images/Topic-Modelling-Example1.png